bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

    (e.g Gaussians) and an invertible deep neural network (:math:`f`) to model some unknown complex distribution :math:`X` (e.g. images).

-Notice there are two things that we are doing that give normalizing flows [2] its namesake:
+Notice the two things that we are doing that give normalizing flows [2] its name:

 * **"Normalizing"**: The change of variable formula (Equation 5) gives us a normalized probability density.